opendocsg/slw-judgments-backfill/2010_SGHC_127/report.md

 **_b.
 Whether there was an express agreement as to SVAPF Control_**

 11     The defendants’ main contention was that there was an agreement between SVAPF and SAP for SVAPF Control, and that they were therefore not obliged to issue the SAP Notes until the said control had been documented and executed.
 This claim was made notwithstanding SVAPF’s and SAP’s assertions that SVAPF Control was not agreed upon and did not exist.
-In this regard, counsel relied on _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029, to persuade this court to adopt a contextual approach to contractual interpretation.
+In this regard, counsel relied on _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span>, to persuade this court to adopt a contextual approach to contractual interpretation.

 _i.
 SVAPF’s and SAP’s positions_